Arts and culture in figures

 Source: Cultuurmonitor - audiovisueel (Culture Monitor - audiovisual)

-In 2023 159 institutions for arts education, such as arts centres and music schools, are affiliated with the Dutch sector organisation for cultural education, amateur arts and adult education, Cultuurconnectie.
+In 2026 164 institutions for arts education, such as arts centres and music schools, are affiliated with the Dutch sector organisation for cultural education, amateur arts and adult education.
+(Cultuurconnectie, 2026)

-In 2021 there are 11,000 amateur arts associations, clubs and groups registered at the Chamber of Commerce.
+In 2024 there are approximately 10,000 amateur arts associations, clubs and groups registered at the Chamber of Commerce.
+On average, they each have 36 members.
+(Associations Monitor 2024)

 Source: Cultuurmonitor - Cultuur en participatie (Cultural Monitor - Culture and participation)